 Just remember to follow these steps every time you are cleaning the blocks after printing:

-1. Make a solution of soapy water in a bucket and dip all dirty blocks in it.
-After dipping them in the soppy water for considerable time like an hour or so, start scrubbing the blocks with a soft brush that doesn’t harm the pattern (preferably a used toothbrush).
+1. Take a bucket filled with water and dip all dirty blocks in it.
+Leave them in the bucket for 5 minutes and then start scrubbing the blocks gently with a soft brush that doesn’t harm the pattern (preferably a used soft toothbrush).

 2. After you scrub the block, immediately dip it in another vessel filled with clean water.
 Repeat the same process for all dirty blocks.

-4. Put the blocks under the sun for drying.
+4. Put the blocks under shade for drying.
 Once you are sure that blocks are perfectly dried, store them back in a clean box, wooden or plastic.